SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

 The `Pages` input is free text, and including ranges, etc. You'll want to fill it consistently according to your team/project's goals.

-* Type ctrl-s (or click save).
-What happens to the authorship string beside the name as rendered in the top right?
+* What happens to the authorship string beside the name as rendered in the top right?

 Wait, only two of the source's authors are listed as authors, let's fix that!